Sheldrick Wildlife Trust: Programs and projects

-The Sheldrick Wildlife Trust travels throughout Kenya to rescue orphaned African bush elephants and a south-central black rhinoceros crash, along with other animals like giraffes, hippos and a southern white rhinoceros crash.
-Many of the orphaned animals rescued are victims of poaching and human-wildlife conflict.
-Following rescue, orphaned animals are taken to DSWT's nursery in Nairobi National Park for rehabilitation.
+The Sheldrick Wildlife Trust travels throughout Kenya to rescue orphaned animals of many species including, African bush elephants, south-central black rhinoceros, giraffes, hippos and southern white rhinoceros.
+Many of the rescued orphans are victims of poaching and human-wildlife conflict.
+Following rescue, orphans are taken to DSWT's nursery in Nairobi National Park for rehabilitation.

 To combat ivory, bushmeat and rhino horn poaching, the Sheldrick Wildlife Trust operates anti-poaching units in partnership with the Kenya Wildlife Service (KWS).

 The Sheldrick Wildlife Trust operates a specialist canine unit with three Belgian Malinois who have been trained to track and detect illegal wildlife products such as ivory, rhino horn and bush meat, as well as guns and ammunition.

 Supporting the Sheldrick Wildlife Trust's ground efforts is an aerial unit, which takes part in security patrols and provides support to search and veterinary intervention for injured elephants and wildlife, as well as search-and-rescue operations for orphaned elephant calves and wildlife emergencies.